Vardhaanr/codec/README.md

 Internship Projects Using AI:

-The two projects showcased in this repository were done during my month-long AI internship.
+The two projects showcased in this repository were done during my AI internship.
 They demonstrate the application of machine learning and deep learning with Python.

 1. Recognition of Handwritten Digits: